PaulRBerg/prb-math/README.md

 # PRBMath [![Coverage Status](https://coveralls.io/repos/github/hifi-finance/prb-math/badge.svg?branch=main)](https://coveralls.io/github/hifi-finance/prb-math?branch=main) [![Styled with Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://prettier.io) [![Commitizen Friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/) [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-yellow.svg)](https://spdx.org/licenses/WTFPL.html)

-**Smart contract library for advanced fixed-point math.** PRBMath operates with signed 59.18-decimal fixed-point and unsigned 60.18-decimal fixed-point numbers.
+**Smart contract library for advanced fixed-point math**, which operates with signed 59.18-decimal fixed-point and unsigned 60.18-decimal fixed-point numbers.
 The name stems from the fact that there can be up to 59/60 digits in the integer part and up to 18 decimals in the fractional part.
 The numbers are bound by the minimum and the maximum values permitted by the Solidity types int256 and uint256.